 - Better inform the decisions of potential job candidates

-Compensation & Pay Equity Analysis
+Compensation & Pay Equity Services

 Whether you’re evaluating pay equity to be proactive or to meet a legal requirement, let HR Works help you ensure fair pay practices that keep you compliant and help you remain competetive in the job market.
 With experts guiding you from policy development to statistical analysis to communication and training, HR Works provides you with the support you need to address these growing challenges.

 CA Pay Data Reporting